ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 they demand that your highness Mary's the king the king of xiomax Their great king Pukjnak
-That bastard he thinks he can have me he thinks he can have me by taking my people prisonsers
+That bastard he thinks he can have me he thinks he can have me by taking my people prisonsers COMANDER ready all military personal